precisionxtech/cryptoarc/README.md

 ### 3.1 DHCP Options

-1. Option X (Server IP Address): Specifies the IP address of the management server to which devices should connect for registration.
+1. Option 240 (Server IP Address): Specifies the IP address(es) of the management server to which devices should connect for registration.
-2. Option Y (Public Key): Optionally provides a base64-encoded public key for encrypting registration data, ensuring secure transmission between devices and servers.
+2. Option 241 (Public Key): Optionally provides a base64-encoded public key for encrypting registration data, ensuring secure transmission between devices and servers.

 ### 3.2 Device Registration Process

-1. DHCP Option Reception: Devices receive DHCP options X and optionally Y upon network connection.
+1. DHCP Option Reception: Devices receive DHCP options 240 and optionally 241 upon network connection.
-2. Server Identification: Devices initiate a RESTful POST request to the server IP specified in Option X.
+2. Server Identification: Devices initiate a RESTful POST request to the server IP specified in Option 240.
-3. Registration Payload: Devices send registration data, including serial numbers, device types, MAC addresses, and optionally additional parameters like manufacturer details or model information.
+3. Registration Payload: Devices send registration data, including a mandatory unique identifier, as well as optional data such as the serial numbers, device types, MAC addresses, manufacturer details or model information.
 4. Server Processing: The management server validates and stores device information in a central database.
+The server will return a JSON encoded payload containing a 'success' message that will be 'true' upon success.
 5. Optional Configuration: Upon successful registration, the server may push initial configuration settings to the device, facilitating rapid deployment and operational readiness.

 ### 3.3 Security Considerations